Religion that God our Father accepts as pure and faultless is this: to look after orphans and widows in their distress... (James 1:27)

 Watoto sends their children's choirs around the globe to spread the love of Jesus to the world, educate the world about the ongoing need of Ugandan people and to give these Watoto children, who came to Watoto with nothing, a once-in-a-lifetime experience - to travel, see a world they have only head about and, most importantly, connect with people from different cultures.
 All of the children in the choir come from the Watoto villages.
 These children practice for months, learning new music and dance and along the way, learning the value of hard work, practice and discipline.
 Their tour typically lasts 8-9 months in a specific country.
 As they travel from city to city, they and their adult chaperones stay in the homes of host families, providing a unique (and many times life-changing) personal connection and experience for both the child and the host family.
 Below are pictures of the choir at West Heights in years past.
 To learn more about the choir, please click here.

 West Heights sent Mission Teams to Uganda to support the Watoto ministry in 2005 and 2007.
-One family also went back on their own in 2016.
+One family also went back on their own in 2016 and 2018.
 In 2005, nine West Heights members spent two weeks building a children's home in the Suubi Village.
 They experienced worship with passionate, God-loving Ugandans, cultural music and dance, local food and a safari in Queen Elizabeth National Park.
 In 2007, 23 people from West Heights and three other local churches spent two weeks building a children's home and a teacher's home in Bbira Village and ended the trip with a safari at Murchison Falls National Park.
 These trips have been life-changing for many of the people involved.
 Below are pictures from these trips.
 If you are interested in taking a mission trip to Uganda, please let us know here.